 - 1 teaspoons pumpkin pie spice

 - 1 teaspoon baking powder

 - Pre-heat oven to 350 degrees and grease an 8″ x 8″ (or similar size) oven-safe dish.
 If desired, prepare a parchment sling by cutting out a piece of parchment paper slightly longer than the pan and placing it inside.

-- To the wet ingredients add oats, chia seeds, baking powder, and salt and mix until fully combined.
+- To the wet ingredients add oats, chia seeds, pumpkin pie spice, baking powder, and salt and mix until fully combined.
 If adding in any option ingredients like chocolate chips, fold them in here.

 - Pour into prepared dish and bake for 30-35 minutes, until the center is just barely firm.

 - Scoop and serve warm as is or with milk, or cool and slice into 9 square portions.